Meet Our Leaders

 "I am proud to teach at HGA because our students are exemplary members of the local community, and work hard every day to achieve highly.
 At HGA we believe that no matter a student’s background, they can achieve anything they wish to, and this goes for every child in our academy!
 Changing lives happens every day for every child.
 Teaching defines who I am, it is a true calling.
 Every results day I am reminded why I do this job."

-Ms. Banton is an Associate Vice Principal at HGA and is also the SENCO for both Primary and Secondary phases.
-Her main role in the Academy is to promote Inclusion and ensure that students with SEND have their learning, social and emotional needs met.
-Before coming to HGA she has worked in secondary schools and local authorities in London.
-She is a teacher of History, Psychology, and Health and Social Care.
+Ms Banton is one of two Vice Principals at HGA.
+Her main role in the Academy is to promote Inclusion and Safeguarding, and to ensure that all students have their academic, social and emotional needs met.
+Before coming to HGA she worked in secondary schools and local authorities in London leading SEND and Inclusion.
+She is a teacher of History, Psychology and Health and Social Care.

 "I am really proud to be teaching at HGA because this school inspires students to have high expectations - we really do believe that learning changes lives.
 Teachers at HGA work relentlessly to ensure that students achieve great things and are well prepared for further education, employment or training.
-Our work extends beyond the classroom and we work really hard to make sure that students are cared, and that their emotional and social needs are well supported."
+Our work extends way beyond the classroom and we work really hard to make sure that students are well cared for, and that their emotional and social needs are well supported."